-When you decide to tour UAE, Dubai grabs all the eyeballs.
+When you decide to tour the UAE, Dubai grabs all the eyeballs.
 But, with a lot of activities and emerging fashion hubs, Abu Dhabi can be termed as the new Dubai.
 The glam and glitz of Dubai may attract tourists from over the globe but Abu Dhabi is home to perfect scenic views and new experiences.
-The capital of UAE is perhaps the best place to visit and is ready to mesmerize the tourists with its wonders.
+The capital of the UAE is perhaps the best place to visit and is ready to mesmerize the tourists with its wonders.

-Located on the island of the Persian Gulf, Abu Dhabi is an amalgamation of magnificent architecture, traditional and cultural monuments, stunning beaches, adventure-sport destinations, and ultramodern shopping malls.
+Located on the island of the Persian Gulf, Abu Dhabi is an amalgamation of magnificent architecture, traditional and cultural monuments, stunning Abu Dhabi beach hotels, adventure-sport destinations, and ultramodern shopping malls.
 The Abu Dhabi destinations are a perfect mix of traditional ethos and modern culture.

 The capital of the United Arab Emirates, Abu Dhabi stands as a very well-ordered, industrious city with good waterside locations.
 First discovered and inhabited by the nomadic Bani Yas tribe in the year 1760, the settlement remained as a small fishing village until oil was discovered.
 The stupendous revenues transformed Abu Dhabi into the modern city of today i.e a hustling bustling center of government and business.